 Mansions are a dime a dozen in California, but nothing comes close to Hearst Castle.
 Built to serve as the private residence of publishing magnate William Randolph Hearst, the complex, completed in 1947, is an extraordinary temple to opulence and excess.
 Now one of California’s most visited state historical monuments, it’s an eye-popping extravaganza with a 165-room castle, 127 acres of terraced gardens, sparkling fountains, towering palms, and, to top it all off, wraparound views of the sunny Central Coast.
 It’s easy to spend a full day or more exploring the castle and its environs in San Simeon.
 Start your visit with one of Hearst Castle’s daily tours of the main house, or special tours of the cottages; come in November or December to see the estate dressed up in its very-festive holiday decor.
 (More: Hearst Castle)

 Scotty’s Castle, Death Valley

-Scotty's Castle is currently CLOSED following a significant flood, and is unlikely to reopen until at least 2021.
+Scotty's Castle is currently CLOSED following a significant flood.
 More information is available here.